 Part Four What Does an LPN/LVN Do?

 LPNs are essential to hospitals, nursing homes, doctor’s offices and other healthcare facilities.
 They also work with individuals to provide one-on-one, private care.
-As part of their daily routine, LPNs provide essential care for patients that can range from feeding and bathing to checking vital signs and administering medication.
+As part of their daily routine, LPNs provide essential nursing care for patients that can range from feeding and bathing to checking vital signs and administering medication.

 LPNs are often the first point of contact for family members of patients and are responsible for explaining procedures and care programs.

-Because LPNS interact with RNs, doctors, patients and their families, it is important that they have solid communication skills and are and able to effectively and compassionately convey important information.
+Because LPNS interact with RNs, doctors, patients and their families, it is important that they have solid communication skills and are able to effectively and compassionately convey important information.
 A good bedside manner is a part of providing care and putting patients at ease.
 The best LPNs have a genuine passion for caring for others.

 As an LPN, you will also need to have strong organizational skills.
 Nursing is a demanding, fast-paced job where people’s health and well-being depends on your ability to manage information and multi-task.
 It can be easy to get frazzled and make simple mistakes if you don’t have an organizational method in place.